henrylukito/db2/README.md

 nodesource: `nodesource[targetid][sourceid][relid]`

 Only `rel` is saved to YAML file.
-The rest are derived from `rel`.
+The rest are computed from `rel`.

 `rel[relid]` and `backrel[relid]` can be used to list all the sources and targets of a relationship respectively.

-To list all relationships a node has, `noderel[sourceid]`

-To list all relationships a node is 'backlinked to'/'a target of', `nodebackrel[targetid]`

-If you want to know all the nodes a node links to (without caring which relationship), `nodetarget[sourceid]`.
-Then `nodetarget[sourceid][targetid]` lists all the relationships which link the 2 nodes (they might be linked by more than 1 relationship).
+`noderel[sourceid]` and `nodebackrel[targetid]` can be used to list node's all outgoing and incoming relationships respectively.

+`nodesource[targetid]` and `nodetarget[sourceid]` can be used to list all nodes linked to a node (regardless of specific relationships), and for each link finds out which relationships link them.

 ## How to edit nodes/collections/properties/relationships?